 33-40 pounds, with females weighing proportionately less than males.

 Breed Standard and History

-The muscular Kerry Blue Terrier should present a balanced appearance.
-His head is long, but in balance with the rest of the body.
-A Kerry's legs are long and muscular, with strong feet.
+TThe muscular Kerry Blue Terrier should appear balanced.
+His head is long, but in proportion with the rest of the body.
+A Kerry’s legs are long and muscular, with strong feet.
 The tail is high set and carried erect.
 The coat is the hallmark of the breed—it should be soft and wavy, not wiry.
 The coat should be trimmed, with whiskers left on the chin.
-Color should be any shade of blue-grey, and uniform in color.
-The blue shade appears as the dog ages, dogs over 18 months who are black are disqualified. - AKC Breed Standards
+Color should be any shade of blue-gray, and uniform in color.
+The blue shade appears as the dog ages; dogs over 18 months who are black are disqualified. – AKC Breed Standards

-Kerry Blue Terriers are named for the country where they were developed.
-Legend says the Kerry's ancestors are shipwrecked water dogs.
+Kerry Blue Terriers are named for the county where they were developed.
+Legend holds that the Kerry’s ancestors are shipwrecked water dogs.
 As the story goes, in the 1500s, a ship encountered a hurricane while sailing near the Irish coast.
-The hurricane sank the ship, but a single swam to shore.
+The hurricane sank the ship, but a single dog swam to shore.
 There, he mated with the terriers of Ireland to produce blue-colored offspring.

-The legend may have one thing right—one of the types that may have gone into the development of the Kerry Blue is the Portuguese Water Dog.
+The legend may have one thing right—one of the types that may have contributed to the Kerry Blue is the Portuguese Water Dog.
 Yet another origin story claims the Kerry Blue is descended from a now-extinct sheep herding dog called the Gadher.
-The Kerry doesn't have a clear history, but has been used as a farm and hunting dog for centuries before its debut in the show ring in the 20th century.
+The Kerry doesn’t have a clear history, but has been used as a farm and hunting dog for centuries before its debut in the show ring in the 20th century.

 The AKC recognized the Kerry Blue Terrier in 1922.